Al-Saqib/Patient-Management-System/README.md

 - As a *user*, I want to be able to **remove** a patient from a list of patients

 - As a *user*, I want be able to save the patient records to file.
-- As a *user*, I want to able to load the patient records from file.
+- As a *user*, I want to able to load the patient records from the file.
+- As a *user*, I want to prompted to save the patient records when I quit.
+- As a *user*, I want to have the saved file already loaded when I start.